AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ### Channels {#channels}

 This tab displays a list of channels linked with the logged in programmer.
-Select a specific **Channel** from this list to directly access channel properties page located under the **Channels** tab in the left panel.
+Select a specific **Channel** from this list to directly access channel properties located under the **Channels** section in the left panel.
 For more details, refer to the intructions for [Channels](/help/authentication/tve-dashboard-channels.md).

 ### Certificates {#certificates}